yoniabitbol/Search-And-Replace/README.md

 This simple search and replace program will find a user-specified text string within a group of files recursively by going through all text files in the current directory (and sub-directories), and will modify the strings to upper-case.

-It will then give a detailed report of which files were altered and how many changes were made in each of the files.
+It will then give a detailed and sorted report of which files were altered and how many changes were made in each of the files.

 # Instructions